 The asset limit for a single applicant is $2,000, which includes liquid assets, such as cash, bank accounts, and stocks and bonds.
 For a married couple with one spouse applying for benefits, the applicant spouse is limited to $2,000 in assets, but the non-applicant spouse is entitled to up to $137,400 of the couple’s joint assets.
 This is called the Community Spouse Resource Allowance.
 For married couples with both spouses applying for services, the asset limit is $3,000.

 The primary home is considered an exempt (non-countable) asset, provided the applicant lives in the home or intends to return.
 The applicant’s home equity interest must be under $636,000.
 Other assets that are considered exempt are burial plots, a vehicle, personal effects, such as an engagement and wedding ring, and household items.

 Being over the income and / or asset limit(s) is not automatic cause for disqualification from Medicaid.
 Professional Medicaid planners are well versed in restructuring income and assets to meet Medicaid’s limits without jeopardizing one’s eligibility.
 For example, an irrevocable funeral trust can help “spend down” excess assets, and a Miller Trust, also called a Qualified Income Trust (QIT), can convert countable income into non-countable income.
 Learn more about Medicaid planning.

 Based on a care plan that is established by a care coordinator, various services/benefits are available as determined by an individual’s needs.
 Services may vary based on location.

-Please make note, Alaska Adults with Physical and Developmental Disabilities Medicaid Waiver is not an entitlement program, which means meeting the eligibility requirements does not necessarily mean one will be able to receive program services.
-There are approximately 115 waiver slots available each year for this program.
+Alaska Adults with Physical and Developmental Disabilities Medicaid Waiver is not an entitlement program.
+This means meeting the eligibility requirements does not necessarily mean one will be able to receive program services.
+There are approximately 149 waiver slots available each year for this program.
 Wait lists may exist.